Chapter 12 Bankruptcy

 • Agreement to send the payment to the trustee

-Your bankruptcy trustee will take over and you will make payments to them.
+Your bankruptcy trustee will take over, and you will submit payments to them.
 They will distribute the payments to each creditor.
-These repayment plans typically negotiate the debt amount down and give creditors less money than you actually owe.
-Still, for creditors, it is better than not getting paid at all.
+These repayment plans often negotiate the debt amount down and give creditors less money than you owe them.
+It's better for creditors than not getting paid at all.

 There are three types of debt claims that you must plan for.
 These include: